BioSchemas/Specification-Templates/README.md

   version: 0.2.0
 ```

-And importantly, the following expectations will be tested:
+Importantly, the following expectations will be tested:

   1. you have created a `_NameOfMySpec` folder under [specifications](specifications)
-  2. you have copied the mapping template [specifications/_templates_/Template_mapping.xlsx](specifications/_templates_/mapping.xlsx) into your `NameOfMySpec` folder and named it `NameOfMySpec_Mapping.xlsx`.
+  2. you have created your mapping files and added them to this folder.
+We provide a [Google Drive sheets template](https://docs.google.com/spreadsheets/d/1Ty69GRzc3xuvfpEIRHjfl_9L25MNFfrKXCdwrpxYslo/edit?usp=sharing) that you can use to do this, and simply export each sheet as .tsv (tab separated values).
+This means that four files should go into your `_NameOfMySpec` folder.
+For detailed instruction, see [the Specification Creation](#create-a-specification) section below.
-  3. You are using a correct version string (e.g., 0.2.0 and not 0.2 or v0.2, etc.)
+  3. You will be able to run validation functions over these files to check their quality.

 While your specification is a draft, the name of the folder will start with an underscore (`_NameOfMySpec`).
 When you are done, remove the underscore (`NameOfMySpec`).

 When you are finished with your spec, run the script to generate files in *map2model > docs > spec_files*.
 Check that your folder is present!
 Next, you will want to open a pull request (PR) to update the repository.

-### Update specifications repository
+### Updating Specifications

 1. Fork [Bioschemas specification repository](https://github.com/BioSchemas/specifications)
 1. Clone your fork to your local computer.